As a marriage coach, I’ve helped thousands of women with low libido and this is what I hear them say:

 Private online community forum

-This program is specifically designed for women to complete on their own although I provide additional supportive videos for your husband if he wants to be involved.
+This program is specifically designed for women to complete on their own although I provide 8 class lessons and 8 additional group support calls for husbands if he wants to be involved.

-For as long as the program exists (which I plan on being for a very, very long time.)
+You'll have access to the weekly class recordings for as long as the program exists (which I plan on being for a very, very long time.)
+You'll have access to the coaching call recordings for one month after the programs ends, after which they are deleted for privacy reasons.

 Many women are concerned that I'll be asking them to do things that they feel uncomfortable with.
 Have no fear!
 This program is not about "spicing things up", it's about learning how to listen to your intuition to feel even more comfortable after the program.